What Is Landed Cost and How Do I Calculate It?

 Profit, shipping costs, and important considerations

-International commerce is complex, and an understanding of landed cost is important to ensuring that it is profitable.
+International commerce is complex, and an understanding of landed cost is important to ensuring better profit margins.
 There’s a lot to calculate for each shipment, and freight costs are dynamic, so you need good projections as well as data capture.

 Understanding broad expenses as well as your per unit costs is a smart place to get started.
 It’ll help you start to see if shipping customs may be prohibitive for you, if you need to reduce the overall cost of a product, or if other per item expenses are getting in the way of your business.You’ve likely got some specific questions about understanding and calculating landed costs.
 So, contact us and tell us a little more about your situation and products.
 Red Stag can help with your US fulfillment and either provide you with savings opportunities or point you in the right direction for a partner that can.